mapaction/mapactionpy_arcmap/README.md

     C:\Python27\ArcGIS10.6\python.exe
     ```
 * ArcMap MapAction templates and Crash Move Folder as setout here https://github.com/mapaction/default-crash-move-folder
-* For the Crash Move Folder to have been populated by the Data Scramable process.
+* For the Crash Move Folder to have been populated by the Data Scramble process.

 Installing
 ---------